andrewson97/TheMateMonitor/README.md

 ### option 1
  To Work on Omnett++ and to create a full virtual envirnment for a LoraWan network to transmit data using LOraWan protocols.
  - outcome - a deep understanding on how the LoraWan protocol works anbd how  each component of the network play its part.
-The components available on the inet library an be used i tried to build a node and a gateway using the components of inet library.
+The components available on the inet library can be used.
+I have tried to build a node and a gateway using the components of inet library and flora library.
  -
 - node
 <img src="https://user-images.githubusercontent.com/58026793/135358733-2366dff5-b23c-44f6-9c54-9a8ac9490e4a.png" width="700" />